 Please contact your provider to discuss your eligibility to donate plasma and whether testing is indicated.
 If you have already had COVID-19 antibody testing, tested positive, and are interested in donating plasma, please email email@example.com with your name, your phone number, the date you started having symptoms of the illness, and the date your antibody test was positive.
 For more information, please visit: https://newsroom.uw.edu/news/plasma-donors-sought-among-those-recovered-covid-19.

-Technical information on the UW Medicine antibody test:
+Technical information on the UW Medicine antibody tests

 - UW Virology is performing the nucleocapsid antibody test on the Abbott SARS-CoV-2 IgG immunoassay and the spike antibody test on the Abbott AdviseDx SARS-CoV-2 IgG II immunoassay.
 Both tests are performed on the ARCHITECT instrument.
-These are chemiluminescent microparticle immunoassays (CMIA) used for the qualitative detection of IgG antibodies to SARS-CoV-2 nucleocapsid protein in human serum and plasma.
-This is a high-throughput automated system allowing for the testing of thousands of samples each day.
+These are chemiluminescent microparticle immunoassays (CMIA) used for the detection of IgG antibodies to either SARS-CoV-2 nucleocapsid or spike protein in human serum and plasma.

 - The results of the nucleocapsid antibody test are either “positive” or “negative” based on the manufacturer-indicated cutoff.
 The results of spike antibody test are semi-quantitative and provide a relative amount of antibody in the sample.

-- A negative result indicates that either a person has not been infected with SARS-CoV-2 or there is not a detectable level of antibody present.
+- A negative result for either test indicates that there is not a detectable level of antibody present.
 A negative nucleocapsid or spike antibody result indicates there has not been any exposure and/or immune reaction to the SARS-CoV-2 virus.
-Additional explanations for a negative test include a very recent exposure such that not enough time has elapsed to generate an immune response, or the immune response has decreased below the detectable level.
+Additional explanations for a negative test include a very recent exposure such that not enough time has elapsed to generate an immune response or that the immune response has decreased over time below the detectable level.
 A negative result does not rule out current or past infection with SARS-CoV-2.

-- A positive result likely indicates previous or current infection.
+- A positive nucleocapsid antibody result likely indicates previous or current infection.
 A positive spike antibody result indicate either previous or current infection, or it may indicate SARS-CoV-2 vaccination.
 Studies examining serial plasma samples in hospitalized patients with SARS-CoV-2 infection suggest that the median time to seroconversion is about ten days in moderately ill patients, and fourteen days in severely ill patients.
 It is important to note that a positive serology test cannot distinguish between active or past COVID-19.
 If there is concern for active infection, molecular testing (PCR) with a nasopharyngeal swab is recommended.

 - Due to an overall low absolute prevalence of SARS-CoV-2 infection locally, false positives will occur.